LanguageMachines/clariah-plus-tasks/di.huc/vre-plan3/plan.md

         through a workflow via the web interfaces of the individual gears in the chain.
 However, once a particular workflow script is established, it is fairly easy to elevate it to a webservice through CLAM, making it available both to the less technical user and as a possible subworkflow in even larger workflows.
     * I want to approach this cautiously and await actual use cases so we don't implement anything in vain, as this proved to be a problem in the past.
+This is therefore also assigned a somewhat lower priority.
 9. **User story:** A researcher wants to see what the VRE is capable of, what tools are connected, and learn how to make use of the infrastructure for his own research.
     * **Deliverable:** ``D2`` - Provide documentation for end-users, preferably and at least in the form of screencast videos demonstrating the various user stories above.